Sebastianhju/Runeterra-5e/Items/Rares.md

 **Mana**: You gain one additional spell slot.
 The level of the spell slot is equal to half your proficiency bonus rounded up.

-**Wisdom of Ages**: When rolling damage for your cantrips you can add your spell casting modifier to the damage.
+**Wisdom of Ages**: Once a turn when you roll damage for your cantrips you can add your spell casting modifier to the result.

 _You gain +1 to you spell attack rolls and spell save DC_